djhshih/us-presidential-election-2016-exit-polls/analyze.md

 **Questions**:
   * What characterizes Trump supporters?
-  * How do Trump supporters perceive candidates?
+  * How do Trump supporters perceive the candidates?
   * Why did Trump supporters vote for Trump?